seabed-labs/pre-authorized-debit/sdk/pre-authorized-debit-v1/COVERAGE.md

 3. Run `yarn` install dependencies
 4. Run `yarn test` to run tests
 5. Open `./coverage/index.html` in your browser to view the coverage report (from the `sdk/pre-authorized-debit-v1` directory)

-A snapshot of the latest coverage is attached here